 There are two unique opportunities for volunteers on the CARES Team.
-The first is field based work responding to emergency scenes and partnering with social workers, community paramedics, and nurses on contacts with individuals in their homes.
-The second opportunity is to facilitate telephone based response, including needs assessment and resource provision on calls that come from crews in the field or as follow-up calls from individuals and families referred to the CARES Team.
+The first is field based work responding to emergency scenes to provide emotional first aid and urgently needed resources.
+The second opportunity is to facilitate telephone based triage and response, including needs assessment and resource provision, to support the professional Mobile Integrated Health Team.

 Volunteers must be 21 years of age of older, have a valid Florida Driver's License, and pass both a driving and criminal background check.
-Training or interest in social work, human services, and/or counseling is helpful.
+Training and/or education in social work, human services, counselingm nursing, or related health profession is required.
 Current college students are welcome, and may also inquire regarding internship opportunities.
 Volunteers should be empathetic, have basic computer skills, and be comfortable working with all ages and populations.
 Volunteers should be available to commit to a minimum of 10 hours of volunteer time per month.
 Volunteer shifts vary and are available day and evening, 7 days a week.
 Volunteers who are utilized in call response should be reasonably comfortable with the potential of being aware of or an observer of situations that may involve graphic injuries and death, inclusive of being in close proximity to a deceased individual, a dying individual, or an individual who is seriously injured.
 Volunteers will receive training related to this type of scenario and support as needed.

 Volunteers will be interviewed for acceptance as a member of the CARES Team.
 Once accepted, and upon successful completion of background screening, volunteers will receive extensive orientation and training for their role.
 Orientation and training opportunities are offered four times a year.

 For more information or to request consideration for the CARES Team please email Fire-CARES@pbcgov.org and/or complete our online application: https://www.surveymonkey.com/r/SPSX9GB

 Palm Beach County Fire Rescue CARES, Join Us!